hybridlogics/university-management-system/README.md

-# university-management-system
+# University Management System
-"University Management System" is a desktop based management system for Universities.
+"University Management System" is a desktop based management system for Colleges and Universities.